CDCgov/EPHTrackR/README.md

 the Tracking Network have a set of **Advanced Options** that allow users to access data stratified by other variables.
 For instance, data on asthma hospitalizations can be broken down by age and/or gender.

-Users are not yet able to directly select a specific stratification level with this package.
-Rather, users select whether they’d like the data stratified to receive results for all levels.
-Specific stratification levels can then be selected using filtering functions in the local environment.

 #### List available stratification levels for a measure